joachimdekker/master-thesis/docs/thesis/chapters/Compiling Excel/compute.typ

 === Precision
 Precision is key, especially in the actuarial calculations context.
 We don't want to lose a few decimal due to precision issues, which would propagate and mean that the pension fund would be paying more or---even worse---less than what you should have gotten.

 Within Excel, most datatypes adhere to a 15 digit precision.
 This precision is derived from the IEEE 754 specification, which can only provide 15 digits of significant precision.
 Hence, we are safe to use the double precision floating data type.
 However, since we are talking about actuarial computations, it is actually better to have more precision.
-Hence, we model all fractional, floating numbers with quadrouple precision floating points.
+Hence, we model all fractional, floating numbers with quadruple precision floating points.